Unusual Places to Stay in London, According to Plum Guide

-The Dalston Artists - An unofficial art gallery
+The Dalston Artists - an unofficial art gallery

-If you’re big into your interiors, you’ll need to make a stop at our Dalston Artists home where you’ll be spoilt for choice on which Instagram snaps to upload – will it be a pic of the Abigail Ahern inspired gallery wall, the brass rainfall shower or the peachy velvet sofa?
-This incredibly well designed home can sleep up to 6 guests, so there’s enough space to bring some friends along to share this amazing home.
-Located in trendy East London, Dalston to be exact, you’ll no doubt enjoy spending your time wandering around the local area famous for quirky shops and bars.
-Brick Lane market is a must visit too and only 15 minutes away.
+If you’re big into interiors, book yourself in for a stay at our The Dalston Artists home, where you’ll be spoilt for choice on which Instagram snaps to upload – will it be a pic of the Abigail Ahern-inspired gallery wall, the brass rainfall shower or the plusg velvet sofa?
+This stylish home can sleep up to six guests and is located in trendy East London – Dalston to be exact. you’ll no doubt enjoy spending your time wandering around the local area, famous for quirky shops and bars.
+Brick Lane Market is a must-visit too and only 15 minutes away.

-The word unusual is an understatement for this listing we like to call Piccadilly Baths.
-Available for a whopping 22 people to stay in, this quirky Soho home in the centre of London is great for a family shindig or gathering of friends looking to stay somewhere exciting.
-Try and get first dibs on a room where the ceiling is filled with LED stars to aid a deep sleep or maybe you’d prefer a tucked away abode in which ceiling is naturally curved to create a cosy space.
-To add to the eccentricity of this place, there’s enough bathing facilities to make the Roman baths look embarrassing.
-We have no doubt you’ll leave this place as clean as a whistle.
-Complete with jacuzzi, regular tub, sauna, hot tub and rain shower this property is great for those want a bit of personal TLC from their London stay.
+The word unusual is an understatement for this listing, affectionately named Piccadilly Baths.
+Available for a whopping 22 guests, this quirky Soho home enjoys a central location – ideal for sightseeing in London – and is great for a family shindig or garoup of friends looking to stay somewhere exciting.
+Try and get first dibs on a room where the ceiling is filled with LED stars to aid a deep sleep or maybe you’d prefer a tucked away abode with a naturally curved (and wonderfully cosy) space.
+To add to the eccentricity of this place, there’s enough bathing facilities to put the Roman baths to shame.
+We have no doubt you’ll leave this place as clean as a whistle and utterly relaxed.
+Complete with jacuzzi, regular tub, sauna, hot tub and rain shower, this home is great for those want a bit of TLC from their London stay.